DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxMap/1 Configuration/apiKey/apiKey.md

 ---
 ---
 ##### shortDescription
-A key to authenticate the component within a map provider.
+Keys to authenticate the component within map providers.

 ---

-If you have more than one map provider in your application, specify the keys in the object fields.
-Otherwise, specify the key as a string.
+If you have more than one map provider in your application, specify the keys in the object fields as shown below.
+Otherwise, you can assign the key directly to the **apiKey** property.

 ---
 ##### jQuery